If you do not see this Tour scheduled when you want to book it, contact us

 The first subway train set off in 1904 from City Hall; some of what we will see dates from those early years.
 From that time to the present, art has been a part of New York’s subway system.
 In the subway’s early years the art mainly was directional and identifying mosaics.
 Because of their durability tile mosaics, in the early 20th century, as well has in the 21st century, have been the preferred medium for works of art.

-The Metropolitan Transportation Authority (MTA) owns one of the most extensive public art collection in the country, if not the world.
+The Metropolitan Transportation Authority (MTA) owns one of the most extensive public art collections in the country, if not the world.
 The grander projects are within the stations.
 Within the subways cars there are smaller examples of the MTA Arts and Design’s program.
 In addition to amusing and entertaining illustrations in the train cars a project called Poetry in Motion give straphangers something to engage their thoughts.
 For the Shuttle between Times Square and Grand Central Terminal, the cars themselves become a canvas, albeit for advertising; nonetheless, the result is impressive.

 The art is not limited to the walls of the subway stations and their passageways.
 If we are lucky we will see performance art too.
 Musicians and puppeteers use the subway’s passageways to entertain riders moving from one subway line to another line, and as a greeting to riders when they enter through the turnstiles.
 Some musicians also use the subway platforms as a performance stage; and some even put on a show in the subway cars.
 These performers are seeking donations.
 The level of your generosity is up to you.